-Show My Homework has been introduced to support all pupils in completing their homework well; providing them with resources and enabling parents/carers to help them with their homework too.
+EduLink One has been introduced to support all pupils organise and complete their homework well; providing them with resources and enabling parents/carers to help them with their homework too.

-All homework is set on ‘Show My Homework’, an online homework calendar that helps pupils keep track of their homework.
-This can be accessed via the school website or athttps://strichardscc.showmyhomework.co.uk
+All homework is set on EduLink One, an online homework calendar that helps pupils keep track of their homework.
+This can be accessed via edulink.com

-All pupils have their own personalised account that consists of a ‘To-Do’ list recording all of the homeworks that they have been set.
+All pupils have their own personalised account that records all of the homeworks that they have been set.
 Parents/carers also have an online account to help them support their child’s learning by monitoring the details of the tasks set, as well as its submission date and other information.

 Each piece of homework should be differentiated for your child’s ability.
-A piece of homework should take no longer than 30 minutes.
-However, in some cases such as projects/investigations homework is given over a longer period of time and may take longer e.g. a history project over two weeks will equate to 4 homeworks x 30 minutes.
+A piece of homework should take no longer than 30 minutes in Year 7, 35 minutes in Year 8 and 45 minutes in Year 9.
+However, in some cases such as projects/investigations, homework is given over a longer period of time.
 If you feel your child is doing too much or too little homework in one subject, please contact the subject teacher directly.
 If it is more than one subject feel free to contact their Personal Tutor or Pastoral Leader to liaise with staff.
-If you feel your child has done 30 minutes of ‘quality’ homework and it is still not completed you can sign their book or journal indicating that this is as far as they got within the time frame.
+If you feel your child has done 30 minutes of ‘quality’ homework and it is still not completed you can sign their book indicating that this is as far as they got within the time frame.
 Please use your discretion where appropriate.

 Homework Guide for Years 10 and 11

 Homework will continue to be differentiated and will always be tailored to the standards expected for each GCSE.
 In addition, a variety of online resources (all accessed from the school website, via the VLE) are in place to support revision for the numerous internal exams each pupil will sit over the course of KS4.
-In particular, you will find access to GCSE pod, shared resources through Google Drive and revision padlets for all subjects.
+In particular, you will find access to shared resources through Google Drive and Google Classrooms.

-Prep Club and Prep Club Plus are available for KS4 pupils and we encourage their attendance.
-During these years, teachers will put on many support and intervention sessions in their particular subjects.
+Prep Club and Prep Club Plus are also available for KS4 pupils and we encourage their attendance.
+Teachers will put on many support and intervention sessions in their particular subjects for Years 10 and 11 pupils.
 Regular attendance at these sessions will really help support both the homework and revision process.